International relations (1814–1919): France

+In 1763 and again in 1815 France lost much of its global empire.
+After 1830 it again became a major global political, economic, military and colonial power.
+It regained influence in nearby areas in western Europe and Italy.
+Its new holdings in the Mediterranean, the Middle East and Africa rivaled those of Britain.
+Direct French rule in North Africa began in 1830 with the conquest of Algeria, where it encouraged French and Italian immigrants to settle.
+In the rest of Africa it created trade stations, and military posts.
+It gained full control of Indochina and was threatening southern China.
+It tried and failed to take control of Mexico.

-Despite his promises in the 1851 French coup d'état of a peaceful reign, Napoleon III could not resist the temptations of glory in foreign affairs.
+Despite his 1851 promises of a peaceful reign, Napoleon III could not resist the temptations of glory in foreign affairs.
 He was visionary, mysterious and secretive; he had a poor staff, and kept running afoul of his domestic supporters.
 In the end he was incompetent as a diplomat.
 After a brief threat of an invasion of Britain in 1851, France and Britain cooperated in the 1850s, with an alliance in the Crimean War, and a major trade treaty in 1860.
 However, Britain viewed the Second French Empire with increasing distrust, especially as the emperor built up his navy, expanded his empire and took up a more active foreign policy.

 Napoleon III did score some successes: he strengthened French control over Algeria, established bases in Africa, began the takeover of Indochina, and opened trade with China.
 He facilitated a French company building the Suez Canal, which Britain could not stop.
 In Europe, however, Napoleon failed again and again.
 The Crimean war of 1854–1856 produced no gains.
 War with Austria in 1859 facilitated the unification of Italy, and Napoleon was rewarded with the annexation of Savoy and Nice.
-The British grew annoyed at his intervention in Syria in 1860–61.
+The British grew annoyed at his intervention in Syria in 1860–1861.
 He angered Catholics alarmed at his poor treatment of the Pope, then reversed himself and angered the anticlerical liberals at home and his erstwhile Italian allies.
-He lowered the tariffs, which helped in the long run but in the short run angered owners of large estates and the textile and iron industrialists, while leading worried workers to organize.
+He lowered tariffs, which helped in the long run but in the short run angered owners of large estates and the textile and iron industrialists, while leading worried workers to organize.
 Matters grew worse in the 1860s as Napoleon nearly blundered into war with the United States in 1862, while his Mexican intervention in 1861–1867 was a total disaster.
 Finally in the end he went to war with Prussia in 1870 when it was too late to stop the unification of all Germans, aside from Austria, under the leadership of Prussia.
 Napoleon had alienated everyone; after failing to obtain an alliance with Austria and Italy, France had no allies and was bitterly divided at home.
 It was disastrously defeated on the battlefield in the Franco-Prussian War, losing Alsace–Lorraine.
-A. J. P. Taylor is blunt: "he ruined France as a great power".A.
-J. P. Taylor.
-Europe: Grandeur and Decline (1967). p.
-64.
+A. J. P. Taylor is blunt: "he ruined France as a great power".